HamStudy/examtools-docs/content/docs/cve/Zoom.md

 - Consider setting an appropriate profile photo.
 This will be displayed when you turn your camera off.
 Leaving it blank will show your display name.
 The admin of the Zoom account can disable to ability to display profile photos, if desired.

-Other personal profile settings include your time zone.
-Just make sure it's right!
+Other personal profile settings include your time zone and confirm that it is correct.

-### Personal/Settings
+## Personal/Settings

 In [Personal/Settings](https://zoom.us/profile/setting) set these: